raspberrypi/style-guide/style-guide.md

 Oxford commas should be used throughout; they resolve ambiguity and should be used elsewhere for consistency. *We photographed the components, a sandwich, and a magnet.*

+Do you find yourself adding more and more commas to make your sentence readable?
+Perhaps it would be better if you split it into two sentences instead.
+That said, at Raspberry Pi we're committed to railing against the death of the semicolon; it's a very useful piece of punctuation.

 Hyphen (-):

 In general,